ay-ay-vasilev/SDL2Game/README.md

 - Default behavior for enemies.

 Maintenance:
+- Fix the projectile memory leak
+    - Rework the ECS from the ground up (keep the same interface)
 - Remove redundant virtual functions
 - Refactor the KeyboardManager
 - Refactor the Splatter class maybe ?